jpwoeltjen/hfhd/docs/index.rst

  - Thorough and notationally consistent documentation, explaining not only the code but also the theory behind it.
  - The code needs to run sufficiently fast to be usable.
 Since many functions are inherently iterative, JIT compilation with Numba is used throughout to speed things up.
- - A user friendly API with consistent inputs and outputs.
+ - The API should be user friendly with consistent inputs and outputs.

 .. toctree::
    :maxdepth: 2